Born: 20 October 1891, Manchester, United Kingdom

 Prize share: 1/1

-In 1930, when Herbert Becker and Walter Bothe sent alfa particles (helium nuclei) against beryllium, strong penetrating radiation was emitted, there was a hypothesis that this could be electromagnetic radiation of high energy.
-However, in 1932 James Chadwick could show that in the reaction, a neutral particle with a mass about that of a proton, was emitted.
-Ernest Rutherford had earlier proposed that such a neutral particle might exist in nuclei.
-The particle was discovered and was named neutron.
+When Herbert Becker and Walter Bothe directed alpha particles (helium nuclei) at beryllium in 1930, a strong, penetrating radiation was emitted.
+One hypothesis was that this could be high-energy electromagnetic radiation.
+In 1932, however, James Chadwick proved that it consisted of a neutral particle with about the same mass as a proton.
+Ernest Rutherford had earlier proposed that such a particle might exist in atomic nuclei.
+Its existence now proven, it was called a "neutron".